What external factors affect the hotel market?

 However, as specified above, other key sources of revenue to consider are food and alcohol sales, and selling conference and meeting rooms.

 What are the key financial metrics and costs in the hotel market?

 The key financial metrics in the hotel market are as follows:

 Industry profit is measured as earnings before interest and taxes.
-Industry profit have averaged 15.5% of sales in recent years.
+Industry profits have averaged 15.5% of sales in recent years.